"The reviews scare me": Lady's R598 Takealot mini stepper gets mixed reactions

 This was the case when a woman who uses the TikTok handle @nothandohlope shared that a mini stepper item she bought from Takealot worked wonders for her, but most social media users could not agree.

-According to Takealot, the Mini Stepper Fitness Exercise Machine (as it is called) features a hydraulic foot-climbing mechanism, has a computer monitor and does not occupy much space.
+According to Takealot, the Mini Stepper Fitness Exercise Machine features a hydraulic foot-climbing mechanism, has a computer monitor and does not occupy much space.
 The weight loss equipment also displays the number of up and down movements for its user.

 Although the TikTokker shared a screenshot of the mini stepper being R598, the price on the website since changed.